Introduction

 Additionally, high blood sugar weakens the walls of the blood vessels that provide the nerves with oxygen and nutrients, and your entire body could sustain nerve damage.
 The National Institute of Diabetes, Digestive and Kidney Diseases (NIDDKD) estimate that 60 to 70 percent of diabetic people also have neuropathy.

 The most typical kind of diabetic neuropathy is peripheral neuropathy.
 When there is nerve injury in the legs and feet, peripheral neuropathy is employed.
 Your feet may experience a burning sensation if you have this kind of neuropathy.
-Peripheral neuropathy can less frequently affect the hands and arms.
+Peripheral neuropathy can affect the hands and arms.

 2. Alcohol